-Those are some of the tools I use to make things as easy as possible for my workflow.
+Those are some of the tools I use to make my workflow as easy as possible.
 Your specific tools likely depend on the current situation (i.e., legacy tools), goals, and decision-makers.
 It could be an uphill battle if one leader is in love with a specific tool – even if it’s not the best in the market.

 My point here is: To make business storytelling a success, find a way to publish those stories.
-And to get there, the content of the story, how it’s presented, and how easy it was to get to that point all matter.
+And to get there, the story’s content, how it’s presented, and how easy it was to get to that point all matter.